Issuing bank

-An issuing bank is a bank that offers card association branded payment cards directly to consumers, such as credit cards, debit cards, contactless devices such as key fobs as well as prepaid cards.
+An issuing bank is a bank that offers card association branded payment cards directly to consumers and businesses, such as credit cards, debit cards, contactless devices such as key fobs as well as prepaid cards.
 The name is derived from the practice of issuing cards to a consumer.

 Details

 An issuing bank (also called an issuer) is part of the 4-party model of payments.
 It is the bank of the consumer (also called a cardholder) and is responsible for paying the merchant's bank (called an Acquiring Bank or Acquirer) for the goods and services the consumer purchases.
 It issues the payment card and holds the account with the consumer (such as a credit card account or checking account for a debit card).

 The parties in the 4-party model are: